MichalLytek/type-graphql/docs/complexity.md

 And it's done! 😉

-For more info about how query complexity is computed, please visit[graphql-query-complexity](https://github.com/ivome/graphql-query-complexity).
+For more info about how query complexity is computed, please visit [graphql-query-complexity](https://github.com/ivome/graphql-query-complexity).

 ## Example